barnesgroupICL/Driftfusion/README.md

 4. Type 'initialise_df' into the command prompt.
 This adds the subfolders and associated functions to the file path.

 5. The parameters class PC defines all the parameters for your device.
-You can edit the parameters directly in pc and create  a parameters object by typing:
+You can edit the parameters directly in pc (found in the '/Core folder' and create  a parameters object by typing:

 `par = pc;`

 The  names of properties and their units are given in the commented code in the PC class.

-6. A more user-friendly way of defining your device is to use the .csv files contained in the '/input_files' folder.
+6. A more better way of defining your device is to use the .csv files contained in the '/input_files' folder.
 For example, to create a parameters object with default parameters to simulate an inverted PEDOT/perovskite/PCBM stack type:

 `par = pc('input_files/pcbm.csv');`